deepcharles/ruptures/docs/what-is-cpd.md

+# Getting started

-# What is change point detection?
+## What is change point detection?

 Under construction.
 In the meantime, you can refer to the associated review of methods [[Truong2020]](#Truong2020).

 ## References